Buckingham Hotel

 Buckingham Hotel, later the Ambassador Hotel, was an upmarket hotel which existed in St. Louis, Missouri, United States, in the early 20th century.
-It was located on the northeast corner of North Kingshighway and West Pine boulevards.
+It was located on North Kingshighway at the northeast corner of West Pine boulevard.
 Built in 1904 to accommodate World's Fair visitors, it was subsequently known as the Ambassador Hotel, which was gutted by fire in 1971 and razed in 1973.

 Architecture

 The building was a U-shaped hotel, seven stories high, with bay windows around the wings.
 The hotel and annex originally offered 450 rooms, 300 of which had baths.

 History

 Over the years, the hotel was popular with baseball players, commonly providing accommodation for visiting players and as a hang out for drinking and socialising.
 It was at the hotel's bar that the Major League Baseball career of Larry McLean ended during a drunken encounter with his manager, John McGraw.
 After the St. Louis Society of the Archaeological Institute of America was founded on February 8, 1906, the organizational meetings and many early lectures were held at the hotel.
 It also hosted meetings of the American Philological Association.
 In addition, it was a meeting place for other societies, conventions and demonstrations, from a Violinist's Guild's Convention in June 1912 to art galleries and weddings.
 On January 4, 1917, the notorious hotel master thief Ernest Le Ford was arrested at the Buckingham Hotel after successfully robbing over $50,000 (US$ in dollars) worth of jewels from lavish hotels in New York City.